AlloyXChange/alloyx-smart-contracts-v2/contracts/Readme.md

 ## Summary
 DeFi yields.
 Stable assets.
 No lock-up period.

-**The AlloyX Story**

-DeFi has always been for the risk-takers.
-The ones who are comfortable betting big for potential high returns.

-We built AlloyX for the investors DeFi has left behind.
-The ones that are drawn to DeFi yields as much as they're drawn to stable, long-term investments.

-Our journey to build something different started with a question:

-What if we enabled DeFi investors to access quality fixed income investments without multi-year lockups?

-The answer?
-A platform that brings together the mechanics of a bond ETF with the protocols and governance of DeFi.

-What you get: DeFi yields.
-Stable assets.
-No lock-up period.

 Here’s how AlloyX works:

 Partners deposit USDC into the AlloyX vault and receive derivative tokens (DURA)